-Kagyu (Pa) is Also known as “Whispered Transmission” or “White Hat Sect,” it focuses on the experiential dimension of meditation due to its tradition.
-It has a strong emphasis on Guru Devotion and Yoga and the personal transmission of esoteric instructions from master to disciple.
+Kagyu (Pa) is also known as “Whispered Transmission” or “White Hat Sect,” it focuses on the experiential dimension of meditation.
+It has a strong emphasis on Guru Devotion, Yoga and the personal transmission of esoteric instructions from master to disciple.
 Its early tradition rose from many independent sub-sects.

 The word “Ka” refers to the oral instruction of the Lama, and “gyu” means lineage.
-This is a school that guides people onto the spiritual path through an interplay of direct questioning and answer, pointing out the true nature, through the course of meditation, and this occurs during an intimate form of oral instruction between teacher and student.
-Thus it is said that our Yoga System is one where, through deep meditation alone, the ultimate goal can be achieved in a single lifetime.
+This is what to guide people onto the spiritual path through an interplay of direct questioning and answer, pointing out the true nature through the course of meditation.
+And this occurs during an intimate form of oral instruction between teacher and student.
+Thus it is said that Yoga System is one where, through deep meditation alone, the ultimate goal can be achieved in a single lifetime.